 The Student Center constitutes the university's community center and it is open to students, faculty, staff, alumni, and visitors everyday.
-Services are available from 7:00 am to 12:00 midnight, Monday to Thursday, Friday until 4:00pm and from 2:00pm to 12:00 midnight on weekends and most holidays.
+Services are available from 7:00 am to 12:00 midnight, Monday to Thursday, Friday until 4:00pm and from 4:00pm to 12:00 midnight on Sunday and most holidays.
 It is a focal point for cultural, social, and recreational activities while providing study areas for students.
 It also houses a Computer Center offering computer facilities and free printer during the Student Center operating hours.
 We also provide free wireless connection throughout the building to our network and the WWW.

-Several departments under the Office of the Dean of Students are located in the Center, the offices of Campus Housing, Placement, Social and Cultural Activities, and the Student Exchange Program and International Student Service.
+Several departments under the Office of the Dean of Students are located in the Center, the offices of Campus Housing, Placement, Social and Cultural Activities, and the Student Exchange Program / International Student Service.

-Other offices located in the Student Center include the General Student Council Office, the Graphic Arts Workshop, and a small Art Gallery.
+Other offices located in the Student Center include the General Student Council Office, the Graphic Arts Workshop and Art Gallery and the Book Store located in the first floor.

-The Student Center also houses the campus cafeteria, snack bar, game room, and bookstore.
-The Student Aid Center, located on the ground floor, provides low cost specialized services, such as photocopying, photographic film development, and fax services.
-Further information may be obtained from: José Figueroa at jofigue@caribe.net or at extension 2287.
+The Student Center also houses snack bar, game room, and a branch of a local bank, Banco Popular.
+Further information may be obtained from: José Figueroa, Student Center Administrator at jofigue@caribe.net or at extension 2287.